bartmika/tpoller-server/README.md

     go get -u github.com/bartmika/poller-server
     ```

-5. Setup our environment variable.
+5. Setup our environment variable before running our server.

     ```
-    # Sensor IDs
     export POLLER_SERVER_SERIAL_READER_SERVER_ADDRESS=127.0.0.1
     export POLLER_SERVER_SERIAL_READER_SERVER_PORT=50052
     export POLLER_SERVER_TSTORAGE_SERVER_ADDRESS=127.0.0.1
     export POLLER_SERVER_TSTORAGE_SERVER_PORT=50051
     ```

+## Usage
-6. Run our application.
+Run our application.

     ```
     go run main.go serve
     ```

-7. If the server successfully starts you should see a message in your **termnal**:
+If the server successfully starts you should see a message in your **termnal**:

     ```
     2021/07/10 15:40:36 Synching with local time...
     2021/07/10 15:41:00 Synchronized with local time.
     2021/07/10 15:41:00 Poller is now running.
     ```

+## License

+This application is licensed under the **BSD** license.
+See [LICENSE](LICENSE) for more information.